nih-cfde/organization/infrastructure/OnboardingWorkflow.md

   If 'Slack Invite Sent?' is unchecked:
    - Copy their email address from column J
-   - In your CFDE Slack window, click '+Invite people'.
-(It will just below your list of Direct Messages in the sidebar)
+   - In your CFDE Slack window, click on your name at the top of the side bar
+   - Choose '+Invite people'
    - Paste their email address into the box.
 You can add more than one person at a time.
    - Check the 'Slack Invite Sent?' box for each person you added